3 Key Metrics For Commercial Property Management Companies

 How is the operating expense ratio (OER) calculated?

-The operating expense ratio calculation involves subtracting the asset depreciation from the asset operating expenses and then dividing the result by the gross revenue, as shown in the following formula:
+To calculate operating expense ratio, it involves subtracting the asset depreciation from the asset operating expenses and then dividing the result by the gross revenue, as shown in the following operating expense ratio formula:

 Operating Expense Ratio = (Operating Expenses – Depreciation) / Gross Revenue.